ilovecode1/Mac-Ruby-Install/README.md

 #Mac Ruby Install 1.3

-Showes notifacation when mac-ruby-install is done!
+Shows notifacation when mac-ruby-install is done!

 #About